BONS-AI-VCA-AMC/Robustness/README.md

 https://imagemagick.org/script/download.php

 ## Create Robustness test set
-The robustness test set is meant to evalate endoscopic models on more hetrogeneus data by applying the above mentioned corruptions.
-In the orignal paper we only include corruptions upto severity level 5 since they are clincally calibrated and at level 5 still realistic.
-In the paper model performance dropped up to 14% on the robustness test set. \
+The purpose of the robustness test set is created to evaluate endoscopic models using more heterogeneous data by incorporating the aforementioned corruptions.
+In the original paper, we included corruptions up to severity level 5, as they are clinically calibrated and still realistic at that level.
+The paper revealed a performance drop of up to *14%* on the robustness test set.\
+\
+An other uption could be to only evaluated upto severity level 2, wich represent the amount of image degradation expected in 'expert level' datasets.
+Alternatively, for those seeking to assess robustness in extreme scenarios, the evaluation could extend to severity levels 8, 9, and 10.\
 \
 To generate the Robustness test set, use the following command: